maxqube/Practical-task/README.md

 4. Verify that cronjob is present and set to be run every 5 minutes

 ### 3) Verify VPN

 1. Download OpenVPN client to your host
 2. Import certificates to VPN config folder, click Connect
-3. Ping EC2 private IP (maybe add a step how to obtain it)
+3. Ping EC2 private IP _can be obtained from inventory file, vpn-gateway value_